-If your medical provider prescribed you a medication, continue to take the medication until you talk to your doctor about other methods to address high blood pressure.
+If your medical provider has prescribed medication, continue taking it until you talk to them about other methods to address high blood pressure.
 Do not stop any medicines without your doctor’s guidance.

 Reduce Sodium